kanakkabara/Collision-Avoidance/README.md

 5. sudo pip install -e .
 6. roscd collision_avoidance/scripts
 7. sudo pip install -r requirements.txt

 The first time you open Gazebo, it will download all models from the Gazebo servers, which may take some time.
+Run ``` rosrun gazebo_ros gazebo ``` to run Gazebo and install models.

+The first time you open Gazebo, it will download all models from the Gazebo servers, which may take some time.
 Run rosrun gazebo_ros gazebo to run Gazebo and install models.